 Perugia was captured two years later.
 He claimed the theft was a patriotic attempt to return the painting to Italy, da Vinci's homeland.
 But he was caught trying to sell the painting to a dealer, who immediately called the police when he realized Perugia was indeed in possession of the highly publicized stolen painting, which had been known as a masterpiece only in select circles of the art world before its theft.

-For more information on art heists and related topics, including how some thieves sell stolen works, look over the links on the next page.
+For more information on art heists and related topics, including how some thieves sell stolen works, look over the links below.

 More Great Links